Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Climbable Ladders - Which ladders can I climb?**
   - Only water tower ladders are climbable.
 Look at the ladder and press the activate key to climb.
 Use the activate key again to dismount at the top.

+- **Companions - My companions keep running to their death, how can I stop them?**
+  - Open the Companions Command and Control menu (`C`) and try changing their tactics to `stay back` and `prefer ranged combat`.
+  - Make sure you give them a weapon, ammo, and aid.

 - **Controller Support - Is there controller support?**
   - No. Due to equipment and platform variations, controllers are unsupported.
 Use Steam Input and this [Unofficial Controller Preset](https://discord.com/channels/1247305852738736219/1247325147950747699/1320630774265020457).